-103 Intertidal and shallow reefs
+Intertidal and shallow reefs

-104 Shallow and coastal reef environments are often subject to marginal environmental conditions including variable and high temperatures and pH, high turbidity and sedimentation, and 105 fluctuating salinity (Camp et al. 2018).
-For example, in the back reef tide pools on Ofu Island, 106 107 American Samoa, sea surface temperatures can reach >35 °C during low tides, and fluctuations of up to 10 °C across tidal cycles (Oliver and Palumbi 2011a).
-Such systems provide a useful 108 model system to understand how organisms respond to highly variable environmental stress.
-The 109 continued and increasing interest in thermally extreme environments (Figure 1a) is not surprising 110 given increasing water temperature is seen as the greatest threat to the structure and functioning 111 112 of coral reefs globally (Hoey et al. 2016b; Hughes et al. 2018b).
-There has been a long history of coral reef research in thermally extreme environments that initially focused on the environmental 113 conditions that limited the distribution of corals and coral reefs (Kinsman 1964; Glynn and 114 115 Wellington 1983; Sheppard et al. 1992).
-However, the increased frequency and intensity of marine heatwaves (Holbrook et al. 2019) has led to a renewed focus to understand how corals in 116 these areas acclimate and/or adapt to extreme temperatures through examination of intertidal 117 reefs, lagoonal coral communities, and reefs in thermally stressful seas (Glynn 1983,1984; Riegl 118 et al. 2011; Glynn et al. 2016; Camp et al. 2018).
-119 have been demonstrated to house diverse and abundant coral communities (Craig et al. 2001), including a range of bleaching-resistant corals (Safaie et al. 2018).
-These coral communities have demonstrated enhanced thermal tolerance that is underpinned by association with heattolerant symbionts (Oliver and Palumbi 2011b), unique bacterial communities (Ziegler et al. 2017), and acclamatory and adaptive mechanisms in the coral host itself (Barshis et al. 2013; Bay and Palumbi 2014; Thomas et al. 2018).
+Shallow and coastal reef environments are often subject to marginal environmental conditions including variable and high temperatures and pH, high turbidity and sedimentation, and fluctuating salinity (Camp et al. 2018).
+For example, in the back reef tide pools on Ofu Island, American Samoa, sea surface temperatures can reach>35 ° C during low tides, and fluctuations of up to 10 °C across tidal cycles (Oliver and Palumbi 2011a).
+Such systems provide a useful model system to understand how organisms respond to highly variable environmental stress.
+The continued and increasing interest in thermally extreme environments (Fig. 1a) is not surprising given increasing water temperature is seen as the greatest threat to the structure and functioning of coral reefs globally (Hoey et al. 2016b; Hughes et al. 2018b).
+There has been a long history of coral reef research in thermally extreme environments that initially focused on the environmental conditions that limited the distribution of corals and coral reefs (Kinsman 1964; Glynn and Wellington 1983; Sheppard et al. 1992).
+However, the increased frequency and intensity of marine heatwaves (Holbrook et al. 2019) have led to a renewed focus to understand how corals in these